jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 Compared to other Electron apps, React Native uses 90% less CPU to play a local mp3 file.
 It's ludicrous that it should take 26% of my CPU to play an mp3 file.

-Since React Native is just running native code, it's effectively the same as native CPU usage.
+Since React Native is native code with a lightweight JS engine, it's effectively the same as native CPU usage.
 Spotify as an Electron app is running a full Chrome browser and playing through the web platform, so it does a lot more work.
 -->

 ---